 - Thoroughly examine your skin monthly and visit a dermatologist for an exam at least once a year.

-If you are struggling with alcohol or substance use, contact The Recovery Village Palm Beach to learn about treatment options and programs.
+If you are struggling with alcohol or substance use, contact The Recovery Village Palm Beach at Baptist Health to learn about treatment options and programs.

 Leipholtz, Beth.
 “Can Drinking Outside On a Sunny Day Up the Risk for Skin Cancer.”
 The Fix, July 16, 2019.
 Accessed September 27, 2019.